zhangxijing97/Attendance/README.md

 ## Usage

-To use the Attendance app, simply launch it and select the class you want to take attendance for.
-You can add and remove students as needed, and then take attendance by tapping on each student's name.
+To use the Attendance app, simply launch it and select the track/day you want to take attendance for.
+You can add and remove students as needed, and then take attendance by tapping on each student's check-in and check-out buttons.
 You can also customize attendance settings to fit your needs.

 ## Frameworks